KaiNorberg/PatchworkOS/README.md

 <ins>**2.
 Building Patchwork**</ins>

 In order to build Patchwork you will need to use either Linux or WSL.
-You will also need to have Make, mtools, NASM and GCC installed.
+You will also need to have Make, mtools, NASM and GCC installed, it is also possible to use clang by just editing the Makefile.

-After you have chosen your preferred system run the ```make setup all``` command.
-You will then find a .img file in the bin directory.
+After everything is installed simply run ```make setup all```.
+You should then find a .img file in the bin directory.

 <ins>**3.
 Running Patchwork**</ins>

 There are three ways to run Patchwork.

 1. Use a tool like [balenaEtcher](https://etcher.balena.io/) to create a bootable USB using the created .img file.
-2. Download [QEMU](https://www.qemu.org/) on your Linux machine and then use the  ```make run``` command.
+2. Download [QEMU](https://www.qemu.org/) on your Linux machine and use ```make run```.
 3. Run the created .img file in a virtual machine of your choice.

 ## Roadmap